All students must meet the Requirements for the Accelerated Master’s Degree Pathway

 Overview

-An Accelerated Master’s degree in Psychology can be earned in one additional year after the Bachelor’s degree.
-Students apply to the Accelerated Master’s Entry Program in Psychology in their junior year and are accepted prior to their senior year.
+The Accelerated Master’s Degree Pathway in Psychology can be earned in one additional year after the Bachelor’s degree.
+Students apply to the Accelerated Master’s Entry Pathway in Psychology in their junior year and are accepted prior to their senior year.
 A thesis-based and a non-thesis based option is offered.
 For students who wish to pursue research-related careers and/or increase their competitiveness for Ph.D. programs, the thesis option is recommended.
 For students who need a M.A. for a non-research related career, for example in education, law, or business, the non-thesis option is recommended.

 For the thesis-based option, applicants are required to identify a thesis mentor among the faculty in the Department of Psychological Science, and to complete 3 or more undergraduate research credits with the prospective mentor prior to application.

-Learning goals for Accelerated Master’s Program in Psychology students are:
+Learning goals for Accelerated Master’s Pathway in Psychology students are:

 NOTE: Our goal is not to train licensed therapists pursuing a career in clinical practice.
 Hence, this program’s curriculum does not provide any supervised practicum or internship hours necessary for licensure.
 Students interested in a career as a licensed therapist should pursue that goal via the Master’s program in Counseling through the College of Education and Social Services.